Partition Action Q&A Series How do I properly serve co-owners who live in different states in a partition case? nc

 • Join every co-owner as a party: The petition must name and include all co-owners (and sometimes other interest-holders) so the court can bind everyone’s property rights in one case.

-• Use a Rule 4-compliant method for each out-of-state co-owner: Service can be completed outside North Carolina by certified/registered mail, signature confirmation, a designated delivery service, or personal service by a qualified adult/nonparty (or someone authorized where service occurs).
+• Use a Rule 4-compliant method for each out-of-state co-owner: Service can be completed outside North Carolina by registered or certified mail, return receipt requested, signature confirmation, a designated delivery service, or personal service by a qualified adult/nonparty (or someone authorized where service occurs).

 • File proper proof of service (or proof supporting publication): The court file must show how service was completed (for example, an affidavit plus the return receipt/proof of delivery), or, if publication is used, an affidavit showing due diligence and publication details.